 What You May Have To Sacrifice In A Relationship

-Let’s tell you sacrifice is not all that bad.
-And if you have the right motivation to sacrifice, it does make you feel good.
-For instance if you gave up that last bit of fish and chips you were about to eat, because your son wanted more, you feel happy.
+Sacrificing in a relationship isn’t all bad.
+If you have the right motivation to sacrifice, it does make you feel good.
+For instance, if you gave up that last bit of fish and chips you were about to eat because your son wanted more, you feel happy.

 1. Time and energy

 Any intimate relationship involves some loss of privacy.
 It may be sharing a room or it may be answering queries on who you are speaking to on the phone.
-However, if boundaries are agreed upon, this can be sorted out.
+However, if boundaries in a relationship can be agreed upon, it will help to establish when lines are being crossed.

 Related Reading: 12 Signs Of Unconditional Love In A Relationship